top of page

 Laure OBERLI1.jpg

-Anthropologist and forest engineer, forest planner for the canton of Neuchâtel and teacher in a professional school for the training of foresters.
+Laure Oberli is an anthropologist and a forest engineer, forest planner for the canton of Neuchâtel and teacher in a professional school for the training of foresters.
 At the same time, she is involved in communication, the transmission of knowledge and respect for Nature.
-Its flagship project, entitled "l'Arbre-lien", aims to promote the respect and preservation of very old trees as well as the recognition of the various values (spiritual, aesthetic, cultural, etc.) that can be attributed to the plant world.
+Its flagship project, entitled "l'Arbre-lien"(the Tree-Link), aims to promote the respect and preservation of very old trees as well as the recognition of the various values (spiritual, aesthetic, cultural, etc.) that can be attributed to the plant world.
 When she's not visiting old trees, she enjoys the company of the "elders" of the human world.
 Passionate about ancestral knowledge, she seeks to acquire precious know-how (and interpersonal skills!) from the guardians of our societies, before they take these precious heritages with them.

 MM ROBIN Madagascar.jpg